What Are Tendon and Ligament Tears?

 What are the types of ligament/tendon tears and ruptures?

-Tendon and ligament tears and ruptures can affect many joints in the body, but our knees often take the brunt of these injuries.
+Tendon and ligament tears and ruptures can affect many joints, but our knees often bear the brunt of these injuries.

 Two well-known knee tears or injuries are: